aws-solutions/qnabot-on-aws/README.md

 |profile| the AWS credentials profile to use |
 |devEmail(required) | the email to use when creating admin users in automated stack launches |

 Next, use the following command to launch a CloudFormation template to create the S3 bucket to be used for lambda code and CloudFormation templates.
-Wait for this template to complete (you can watch progress from the [AWS CloudFormation console](https://console.AWS.amazon.com/cloudformation/home))
+Wait for this template to complete (you can watch progress from the command line or [AWS CloudFormation console](https://console.AWS.amazon.com/cloudformation/home))
 ```shell
 npm run bootstrap
 ```